Curve test for enhanced ind-sheaves and holonomic D-modules: Introduction

-Here, we have finite points $Z_j\subset H_j$ such that $\psi_{j+1}$ is the complex blowing up at $Z_j$ and that $Z_{j+1} \subset (\psi_{j+1})^{-1}(Z_j)$.
-We would like to prove that this will stop after finite steps, i.e., we can take $Z_{\ell}$ as the empty set if $\ell$ is large.
-It is argued in \S\ref{section;16.9.4.1} for the composition of complex blowings up at cross points, and in \S\ref{subsection;16.9.4.5} for the mixture of complex blowings up at cross points and complex blowings up at smooth points, after the preliminary in \S\ref{section;16.9.4.2}--\S\ref{section;16.9.4.3}.
-This type of issue also appeared in the study of Sabbah's conjecture, i.e., the higher dimensional generalization of the Hukuhara-Levelt-Turrittin theorem.
+Here, for each $j$, there exists a $0$-dimensional closed subanalytic subset $Z_j\subset H_j$ such that Condition \ref{condition;18.11.26.3} is satisfied for $\Ecat(\psi_1\circ\cdots\psi_{j})^{-1}K$ at $P\in H_j\setminus Z_j$, and $\psi_{j+1}$ are the blowings up along $Z_j$.
+Moreover, $Z_{j+1}$ are contained in $(\psi_{j+1})^{-1}(Z_j)$.
+We would like to prove that this construction will stop after finite steps, i.e., $Z_{\ell}$ can be empty if $\ell$ is large.
+Note that this type of issue also appeared in the study of Sabbah's conjecture, i.e., the higher dimensional generalization of the Hukuhara-Levelt-Turrittin theorem.
+(See \cite{kedlaya, kedlaya2, mochi6, Mochizuki-wild, sabbah4}.)